aspnet/Benchmarks/src/BenchmarksDriver/README.md

   -v|--verbose           Verbose output
   --session              A logical identifier to group related jobs.
   --description          The description of the job.
+  -i|--iterations        The number of iterations.
+  -x|--exclude           The number of best and worst and jobs to skip.
   --database             The type of database to run the benchmarks with (PostgreSql, SqlServer or MySql).
 Default is PostgreSql.
   -f|--connectionFilter  Assembly-qualified name of the ConnectionFilter --kestrelThreadCount   Maps to KestrelServerOptions.ThreadCount.